 How to Get a Non-Professional Driver’s License in the Philippines 2021?
-You probably has a Student Permit already and you wanted to proceed in apply for a Non-Professional Driver’s License like me.
+Well, You probably has a Student Permit already and you wanted to proceed in applying for a Non-Professional Driver’s License like me.
 So, This guide will walk you through the whole process.
-But first, make sure you has Student Permit already.

-If none, read here: How To Get an LTO Student Permit.
+Also read for Student Permit: How To Get an LTO Student Permit.

 Types of Driver’s License in the Philippines.